chrlslvn/ElectronNinjaBrowser/README.md

 Browse like a Ninja

 # Source
-This repo is a fork of Sticky Browser by @ocjojo
+This repo is a fork of Sticky Browser by [@ocjojo](https://github.com/ocjojo)

 Download original from [release page](https://github.com/ocjojo/sticky-browser/releases).

 ---

-You can change the browser window size and scale from the app > main.js -> BrowserWindow function
+You can change the browser window size, transparency and content scale from the app > main.js -> BrowserWindow function

 Read more about Electron's Browser Window api -> [here](https://electronjs.org/docs/api/browser-window)